Tag Archives: GIS training

 The two most important components of a successful GIS are good planning and good people.
 Keep in mind, though, that all the planning in the world is useless if you do not have adequately trained people to operate your system.

-So said Dr. Roger Tomlinson, who coined the term “geographic information system,” and also authored Thinking About GIS, Geographic Information System Planning for Managers (now in its third edition), in which he states:
+So said the late, great Dr. Roger Tomlinson, who coined the term “geographic information system,” and authored Thinking About GIS, Geographic Information System Planning for Managers (now in its fifth edition).
+Tomlinson writes:

-As a GIS manager, you are responsible for supporting the people who build, manage, and maintain your organization’s GIS.
+As a manager, you are responsible for supporting the people who build, manage, and maintain your organization’s GIS.
 How have you supported their development so far?
-Like Tomlinson, do you see a relationship between staff development and the success of your GIS program?
+Like Tomlinson, do you see a relationship between developing your staff and the success of your GIS program?
+Do you see a relationship between the success of your GIS program and the success of your organization?
 Continue reading

 No one wants to waste precious budget dollars on training that’s not relevant or helpful for accomplishing what needs to be accomplished on the job.
 Esri offers a lot of GIS training products, and many people need help figuring out which ones best meet their training needs and preferred learning style.
 Using the “personal training wizard,” a tool on the Esri Training website, you can quickly find appropriate instructor-led, web-based, and by-the-book training based on your area of interest and job responsibilities.